codeoD/d3-study/doc/Scale.md

 Thus, the default threshold scale is equivalent to the Math.round function for numbers; for example threshold(0.49) returns 0, and threshold(0.51) returns 1.

+Ordinal Scales: Map a discrete domain to a discrete range.

+d3.scaleOrdinal([range])
+Constructs a new ordinal scale with an empty domain and the specified range.
+If a range is not specified, it defaults to the empty array

+ordinal.unknown([value])

+d3.scaleImplicit
+一个特殊值

+band scale

+d3.scaleBand()
+Constructs a new band scale with the empty domain, the unit range [0, 1], no padding, no rounding and center alignment.

+point scale

+d3.scalePoint()
+Constructs a new point scale with the empty domain, the unit range [0, 1], no padding, no rounding and center alignment.

+category scale

+d3.schemeCategory10
+d3.schemeCategory20
+d3.schemeCategory20b
+d3.schemeCategory20c